vmware-labs/wasm-workers-server/docs/docs/languages/rust.md

 Wasm Workers allows you to send HTTP requests from your workers.
 Read more information about this feature in the [HTTP Requests](../features/http-requests.md) section.

-To perform a HTTP requests from your worker, follow these steps:
+To perform HTTP requests from your worker, follow these steps:

 1. Create a new Rust project:

-    ```bash
+    ```shell-session
     cargo new --name fetch fetch
     ```

-1. Add the dependencies to the `Cargo.toml` file:
+1. Add dependencies to the `Cargo.toml` file:

     ```toml title="Cargo.toml"
     [package]